UPDATED: May 18, 2022

 Is Being a Co-signer a Long-Term Commitment?

-A co-signer is responsible for a student loan until the borrower pays it in full.
+A co-signer on a student loan is responsible until the borrower pays it in full.
 However, with some Sallie Mae loans, like the Smart Option Student Loan, the borrower can apply to have their co-signer released after meeting certain requirements.

 There are usually several conditions that must be met for the lender to approve the release.
 For example, the borrower must make 12, 24, 36 or 48 consecutive payments on time (before the due date).
 All payments must be made on time; a single late payment is sufficient to disqualify a borrower for the co-signer release option.